rage/programming-23/data/part-9/4-scope-of-methods.md

 The class should also contain the private method

-* `__service_charge()`, which decrease the balance of the account by one percent.
+* `__service_charge()`, which decreases the balance on the account by one percent.
 Whenever either of the methods `deposit` or `withdraw` is called, this method should also be called.
 The service charge is calculated and subtracted only after the actual operation is completed (that is, after the amount specified has been added to or subtracted from the balance).

 All data attributes within the class definition should be private.